 I’ve often heard it said that if you are considering homeschooling in Canada, BC is the place to do it.
 Here in British Columbia, we have a government that seems supportive of home education.
 There are many options available to families here.
 You can be a registered homeschooler, an enrolled homeschooler, or you can send your child to some classes at a public school and do some at home.

 When you register as a homeschooler, the government sees your child as an official homeschooler and you as his/her teacher.
 There is a small amount of money that you can receive (around $150-250 per student per year) and there are no strings attached, you just have to be registered to prove that your student is not truant.
 If you choose this option, you have full freedom to choose your child’s course of education.
 Being a registered homeschooler, your child will not receive a Dogwood diploma upon graduation.

 When you enroll, the government sees you as a distance learner or an online learner.
-Enrolled students received a larger amount of money (around $1000-$1200 per student per year), but there are strings attached.
+Enrolled students received a larger amount of money (dependent on the school board), but there are strings attached.
 You are assigned to a support teacher, whom you must be in contact with weekly or biweekly.
 They require you to either submit a portfolio of the student’s work or have your support teacher do a ‘portfolio visit’ 3 times a year.
 You are also required to fulfill the BC Provincial Learning Outcomes.
 By doing it this way, your student will receive a Dogwood diploma upon high school completion.